GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-1/jonah-1.englishNatural.md

 and said to him, "What is this you have done?" that the men knew, that from the face of He-Who-Is he was fleeing, that he had said to them.

+And they said to him, "What shall be done to you and will quiet the sea from over us?
+That the sea is walking and storming."

+And he said to them, "Lift-me-up and hurl me to the sea; and it will quiet the sea from over you; that I know that for my sake the tempest, the great, the this is over you."

+And the men rowed to return to the dry-ground; and they were-able not; that the sea was walking and storming over them.

+And they called-out to He-Who-Is and said,
+"Please He-Who-Is, please let us perish not in the throat of the man the this; and give over us not innocent blood; that you He-Who-Is, as which you have delighted you have made.

+And they lifted-up Dove (Jonah) and hurled him to the sea; and the sea stood from its rage.

+And the men feared a great fear of He-Who-Is; and sacrificed a sacrifice to He-Who-Is and vowed vows.

 And He-Who-Is appointed a great fish to swallow Dove (Jonah); And Dove (Jonah) was in the bowels of the fish three days and three nights.